-This is a plan based on what our current understanding is on national policy direction on Covid-19 and based on what the epidemiology (scientific study of Covid-19 and how it is found, spread and controlled) is telling us.
+This is a draft plan based on what our current understanding is on national policy direction on Covid-19 and based on what the epidemiology (scientific study of Covid-19 and how it is found, spread and controlled) is telling us.

 As with all our Covid-19 plans, it is iterative and will be updated and developed over time.
-Indeed, there are several important national policy announcements (e.g. Testing) expected in the next month that will be incorporated.

 We are committed to reviewing our work, learning from our experiences so far and sharing our learning and understanding as we move to learn to live safely and fairly with Covid-19.

 Our plan is a system wide plan, coordinated by leads in different organisations and directorates, who will work with a wide range of people who live and work in the city to drive the delivery of the plan.